AutoBE

 • Maintains context between documents through the step tracking

-• Defines user roles that will be used for authentication/authorization
+• Defines user actors that will be used for authentication/authorization

 • Uses prefix for consistent naming and organization of generated documents